• Skip to primary navigation

 Jump to Recipe Print Recipe

-Rice Kheer Recipe is an age-old traditional Indian pudding prepared with three basic ingredients – milk, rice, and sugar.
-It is a gluten-free kheer with a creamy, melt-in-mouth texture.
-I am sharing with a tried and tested rice kheer recipe of my family.
+Rice Kheer Recipe is an age-old traditional Indian pudding.
+Here is a tried and tested chawal ki kheer recipe of my family.

 Kheer – The Indian Pudding

-Kheer is a creamy, luscious, purely vegetarian Indian milk pudding.
-One of the most common types of kheer made on every auspicious occasion is the rice kheer.
+Kheer is a creamy, luscious, purely vegetarian, gluten-free Indian milk pudding.
+The rice kheer is one of the most common types of dessert made on every auspicious occasion.
 Also, known as chawal ki kheer.
 ‘Chawal’ is the Hindi term for rice.

 aerial shot of rice kheer in a black kadhai